ModelCloud/GPTQModel/README.md

 * 🚀 Better quality quants as measured by PPL.
 (Test config: defaults + `sym=True` + `FORMAT.GPTQ`, TinyLlama)
 * 🚀 Model weights sharding support
 * 🚀 Security: hash check of model weights on load
+* 🚀 Over 50% faster PPL calculations (OPT model)
 * ✨ Alert users of sub-optimal calibration data.
 Most new users get this part horribly wrong.
-* ✨ Increased compatiblity with newest models with auto-padding of in/out-features for [ Exllama, Exllama V2, Marlin ] backends.
+* ✨ Increased compatibility with newest models with auto-padding of in/out-features for [ Exllama, Exllama V2, Marlin ] backends.
-* 👾 Fixed OPT quantization.
-Original OPT model code resulted in unusable quantized models.
 * 👾 Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm inference, Triton v1 (replaced by v2), Fused Attention (Replaced by Marlin/Exllama).
 * 👾 <del>Fixed packing Performance regression on high core-count systems.</del> Backported to AutoGPTQ
 * 👾 <del>Fixed crash on H100.</del> Backported to AutoGPTQ
-* ✨ Many thousands of lines of refactor/cleanup.
+* ✨ 10s of thousands of lines of refactor/cleanup.
+* ✨ Over 8+ overly complex api args removed/merged into simple human-readable args.
 * ✨ Added CI workflow for validation of future PRs and prevent code regressions.
 * ✨ Added perplexity unit-test to prevent against model quant quality regressions.
 * 👾 De-bloated 271K lines of which 250K was caused by a single dataset used only by an example.